mistycheney/MouseBrainAtlas/README.md

 The other directories contains particular un-compressed subsets of the images, in single-page `tif` format.
 Each subset is referred to as a *dataset*.
 For example, `PMD1305_region0` is the dataset that includes images 240 through 250 in stack PMD1305.
 There is no enforced naming rules for a dataset.
 In this example, `region0` refers to a bounding box containing the brainstem.
 The dataset definition files are stored in `dataset_defs`.

-To generate a new dataset, use the script [`preprocess.py`](https://gist.github.com/mistycheney/4e5cafdf049b9cdc478c) under the data directory.
-Just type `python preprocess.py -h` to see the detailed help message.
+To generate a new dataset, use the script [`generate_dataset.py`].
+Just type `python generate_dataset.py -h` to see the detailed help message.

 **Data from David**: